realdeeep/obj_det/README.md

 1. **Training the CNN Model:** A Jupyter Notebook (`main1.ipynb`) is provided to train a CNN model on the Sign Language MNIST dataset.
 The notebook covers data preprocessing, model building, training, and saving the trained model.

-2. **Live Gesture Detection:** An OpenCV-based Python script (`live_detect.py`) utilizes the trained CNN model to perform live sign language gesture detection through your computer's webcam.
+2. **Live Gesture Detection:** An OpenCV-based Python script (`live_detect.py`) utilizes the trained CNN model to perform live sign language gesture detection through the computer's webcam.

 ## CNN Model Training